ThisWeekGhana.com becomes the D-O-T

 There was another soldier of stellar character, Major General Charles Barwah, a Northerner, then Deputy Commander of the Armed Forces, who displayed his loyalty to Nkrumah by standing firm against Kotoka and his band of mutineers.
 He was shot dead on the spot.
 The airport was not named after him.

 Certainly, there was no lack of military and civilian heroes, going back to ancient times, to name the airport after.
-But when it was decided to rename the airport, Kotoka was chosen instead – because he toppled Nkrumah.
+But when it was decided to rename the airport, Kotoka was chosen instead – because he toppled Nkrumah and later in a mutiny against his regime was killed on the spot.

 If Nkrumah was that thoroughly bad a ruler, to the point of needing a drastic measure such as a violent coup by Kotoka to oust him, then why must we honor Nkrumah today?

-Kotoka, the man whose acts had suggested that he was against disturbing the colonial order, had an international airport named after him by the sovereign state of Ghana.
+Thus, Kotoka, the soldier whose very act indicated that he was against disturbing the colonial order on the continent of Africa, had an international airport named after him by the sovereign state of Ghana.
 Unbelievable!

+No nation honors its heroes and villains with the same breath.
+There is a memorial for George Washington in the United States.
+There is none for Benedict Arnold.
 Kotoka International Airport and the Founder’s Day idea cannot coexist.
-No nation honors its heroes and vilains with the same breath.
-There is a momorial for George Washington in the United States.
-There is none for Benedict Arnold.

-Benedict Arnold was the quintenssential traitor of the American Revolution.
-Unlike Kotoka, he had an illustrious military career.
-He was a general of the Continetal Army during the American Revolutionary War.
-Still as a general in the Continental Army, he tried to surrender a very important strategic point to the British and failed.
-After this he defected to the British side to fight as a loyalist.
-His name has become the epitome for treason to this day.
+Benedict Arnold was the quintessential traitor to the American Revolution.
+He was a general of the Continental Army during the American Revolutionary War, with an illustrious military career, unlike Kotoka.
+As a general in the Continental Army, he tried to surrender a very important strategic point to the British during the war and failed.
+He thereafter defected to the British side to fight as a loyalist.
+His name has become the epitome of treason in America to this day.

-In Kotoka, we see a Bernedict Arnold.
-The 1966 coup connection with the CIA has long been established.
-He was a tool that was used effectively by foreign interests to thwart Ghana’s progresss.
-He asserted by his example the right of the army to intefere with our political affairs.
-And after him, coups became the order of the day, to end in a tailspin of unbriddled violence that would last for two decades in Ghana.
+In Kotoka, we see Benedict Arnold.
+He was a tool that was used effectively by the CIA against Ghana and Nkrumah.
+He was the first to initiate the notion of the right of the army to interfere with our political affairs.
+After his example, coups became the order of the day, ushering in a tailspin of unbridled violence that would last for two decades in Ghana.

-Kotoka should not be the man to name an important edifice such as an international airport after.
-The name is a negative narrative of our political systems and growth that need not to be advertised.
-Anytime a flight flashes on the departure or arrival board anywhere in the world, the curious may know it as the airport named after the man who toppled “the dictator” Nkrumah.
+Such a man does not deserve the monumental honor of naming an international airport after him.
+The naming ridicules the collective common sense of the nation, and it is a negative advert of the nation’s image.
+Anytime a light flashes on the departure or arrival board anywhere in the world, the curious may know it as the flight from the land of the politically clueless, the flight from the airport of the man who toppled “the dictator” Nkrumah.

 The name Accra International Airport needs to be brought back.
 Some say that the people of the Volta Region, Kotoka’s home region, would be offended by the removal of his name.
-But, if tribal or regional considerations are to be taken into account, then there would be the need to understand that the airport sits on a Ga land.
-For for the sake of the national interest, you don’t take land from the Gas in order to confer the honor that comes with on a bogus hero; unless, you intend it as a double insult for the Gas.
+But, if tribal or regional considerations are to be considered, then what about those of the Gas to whom the airport land belongs?
+Honoring a bogus hero only underlines the insult for the Gas.

-That said, we are about to recognize the greatest Ghanain and the Founder of the nation – Dr. Kwame Nkrumah.
-We are also about to make a statement about our collective selves as Ghanaians.
-There should be no room left on this platform of honor for the likes of Benedict Arnold.
+That said, we are about to recognize the greatest Ghanaian and the Founder of the nation – Dr. Kwame Nkrumah.
+There should be no room left on this platform of honor for Kotoka, another Benedict Arnold.

 More commentaries